MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.0 - 1.5).md

 ### Install the XboxHD+ Board
 Place the XboxHD+ board in the system and screw it down with the two provided screws.

-Connect each wire to their corresponding pads on the XboxHD+ board.
+Connect each wire to its corresponding pads on the XboxHD+ board.

 Carefully connect the flex cable to the FPC connector.
 Be very careful. it may take a couple of tries as sometimes the flex will want to go in at an angle. if this happens, then pull it out and gently push it back in. ***Do not force it in.
 Make sure the flex is not inserted at an angle!***